dbriones49/Azure-SOC/README.md

 -Map 1 will track failed authentications for the windows VM(remote desktop authentications) -Map 3 will track SSH auth for linux VM
--Map 3 will track attacks on the Microsoft MySQL server -Map 4 will track alicious inbound flows for the network security group.
+-Map 3 will track attacks on the Microsoft MySQL server -Map 4 will track malicious inbound flows for the network security group.